The absolute seawater entropy: Part II. Case studies: Conclusion

 \section{Conclusion}

-In this Part~II the absolute seawater entropy $\eta_{abs}$ defined in the Part~I is studied for the first time with concrete case studies and applications to oceanic vertical CTD profiles and analysed surface datasets.
-The absolute entropy $\eta_{abs}$ recalled in (\ref{Eq_Delta_eta_ans_std}) is computed by adding the salinity increment $\Delta \eta_s$ recalled in (\ref{Eq_etas_minus_etaw_value}) to the standard TEOS10 value $\eta_{std/TEOS10}$ recalled in the Part~I.
+In this Part~II, the absolute seawater entropy $\eta_{\rm abs}$ defined in Part~I is studied for the first time with concrete case studies and applications to oceanic vertical CTD profiles and analysed surface datasets.
+The absolute entropy $\eta_{\rm abs}$ recalled in (\ref{Eq_Delta_eta_ans_std}) is computed by adding the salinity increment $\Delta \eta_{\rm s}$ recalled in (\ref{Eq_etas_minus_etaw_value}) to the standard TEOS10 value $\eta_{\rm std/TEOS10}$ recalled in Part~I.

-The case studies undertaken in this Part~II reveals new homogeneous and isentropic features, both vertically and horizontally at the surface, with the property that only the absolute version of the seawater entropy can reveal new isentropic regions.
+The case studies undertaken in this Part~II reveal new homogeneous and isentropic features, both vertically and horizontally at the surface, with the property that only the absolute version of the seawater entropy can reveal these new isentropic regions.

-These peculiar absolute-isentropic features are clearly visible on the three oceanic $t-S_A$ diagrams studied for polar (SCICEX'96 and 97), tropical (Bay of Bengal) and mid-latitude (Mediterranean, Marmara, Black and Caspian Seas) conditions, where the scatterplots appear to preferentially follow either iso-potential-density green lines or iso-absolute-entropy red lines, to the exclusion of the blue lines and the ``arbitrarily-modified seawater entropy'' presently offered as an output of TEOS10.
+These peculiar absolute-isentropic features are clearly visible on the three oceanic $t-S_{\rm A}$ diagrams studied for polar (SCICEX'96 and 97), tropical (Bay of Bengal), and mid-latitude (Mediterranean, Marmara, Black, and Caspian Seas) conditions.
+The scatterplots appear to preferentially follow either iso-potential-density green lines or iso-absolute-entropy red lines, to the exclusion of the blue lines and the ``arbitrarily modified seawater entropy'' presently offered as an output of TEOS10.
 These results could not have been obtained by randomly juxtaposing oceanic states with very different temperatures and salinities and leading (by chance) to the same absolute-entropy values.

-Generally speaking, it was worth studying the impact of the increment term $\Delta \eta_s$ wherever salinity values are particularly low or high, but also wherever salinity gradients are large.
+Generally speaking, it was worth studying the impact of the increment term $\Delta \eta_{\rm s}$ wherever salinity values are particularly low or high, but also wherever salinity gradients are large.
 It can even be said, insofar as the TEOS10 formulation leads to almost the same spatial structures as for temperature, that there is very little advantage in proposing the current standard entropy field as an output of TEOS10.